Baby Reindeer: Episodes

+Original play

+The original play premiered at the Edinburgh Festival Fringe in 2019 and transferred to the Bush Theatre later that year.
+It was directed by Jon Brittain and produced by Francesca Moody.
+It won a Scotsman Fringe First Award and the Laurence Olivier Award for Outstanding Achievement in an Affiliate Theatre.
+It was due to transfer to the Ambassadors Theatre in London's West End in April 2020 but the run was cancelled due to Covid-19 lockdowns.

 Production

 Development and casting

 The series was announced in December 2020, with Richard Gadd set to write the series and star.
 Clerkenwell Films was set to produce.
 Weronika Tofilska was added as the director in August 2022, with Josephine Bornebusch announced as an additional director in March 2023.
 Gadd was cast alongside the series announcement.
 Jessica Gunning was cast on 26 August 2022.
 Nava Mau was announced as a cast member in March 2023.